Instructional scaffolding: Applications

 Instructors can use a variety of scaffolds to accommodate different levels of knowledge.
 The context of learning (i.e. novice experience, complexity of the task) may require more than one scaffold strategy in order for the student to master new content.
 The following table outlines a few common scaffolding strategies:

 Scaffolding mediated by technology

-When we teach students who are not physically present in the classroom, instructors need to adapt to the environment and their scaffolding needs to be adjusted to fit this new learning medium.
+When students who are not physically present in the classroom, instructors must adapt their teaching styles and adjust scaffolding needs to adapt to the new learning environment.
 It can be challenging to find a way to adjust the verbal and visual elements of scaffolding to construct a successful interactive and collaborative learning environment for distance learning.

 The recent spread of technology used in education has opened up the learning environment to include AI-based methods, hypermedia, hypertext, collaborative learning environments, and web-based learning environments.
 This challenges traditional learning design conceptions of scaffolding for educators.

-A recent review of the types of scaffolding used in online learning identified four main types of scaffolding:
+A 2014 review of the types of scaffolding used in online learning identified four main types of scaffolding: